niola-xo/sales-analysis/README.md

     * The call method was effective for short-term campaigns, while email & call demonstrated consistent growth over time.

 ## Recommendations
-Email-only: Best for broad customer reach with minimal effort.
+* **Email-only**: Best for broad customer reach with minimal effort.
 Continue using this for general outreach and maintaining customer engagement with low resources.
-Email & Call: Best for driving higher revenue.
+* **Email & Call**: Best for driving higher revenue.
 Prioritize this method for high-value leads, as it balances higher returns with moderate effort.
-Call-only: Effective for high-priority short-term campaigns, but not ideal for long-term sustainability.
+* **Call-only**: Effective for high-priority short-term campaigns, but not ideal for long-term sustainability.
-Monitoring Plan
+##Monitoring Plan
-To ensure continued success, I recommend monitoring the Average Revenue per Sales Method on a weekly or monthly basis.
+To ensure continued success, I recommend monitoring the **Average Revenue per Sales Method** on a weekly or monthly basis.
 Regular tracking will allow the business to:

-Identify trends.
+* Identify trends.
-Adjust strategies to focus on the most successful methods.
+*Adjust strategies to focus on the most successful methods.
-Key Takeaways:
+### Key Takeaways:

-If "Email & Call" continues delivering significantly higher revenue, invest more in this method.
+*If "Email & Call" continues delivering significantly higher revenue, invest more in this method.
-If the simpler "Email" method shows strong performance, it could be an efficient option for customer engagement.
+*If the simpler "Email" method shows strong performance, it could be an efficient option for customer engagement.